 Some kids find their passion early in life, whether it's a sport or a school subject or an artistic talent.
-Some may not find that special interest until adolescence or adulthood or even at all.
-But when you help your child find a sport he loves to play, you'll also be helping him improve his health and fitness, his confidence, and maybe even his performance at school.
+Some may not discover that special interest until adolescence or adulthood or even at all.
+But when you help your child connect with a sport he loves to play, you'll also be helping him improve his health and fitness, his confidence, and maybe even his performance at school.

 Find a Sport for a Kid Who Likes Music